lucidnz/webflow-product-grid/README.md

 The `storefrontConfig` object can also be passed as a second argument to the constructor for `ProductGrid`.

-The `init` method returns a promise which is resolved when all the data and all product images have been loaded.
+The `init` method returns a promise which is resolved with the current page of elements when all the data and all product images have been loaded.
+The `next` method behaves the same way (in fact, `init` calls `next`), and can be used to load the next page of results.
+It accepts an options object with the following
+properties:

+* `append` – boolean; default true; whether to append or replace contents
+* `render` – boolean; default true; whether to render automatically to the DOM

+For example, you may wish to set `render` to false and manually add each element to a slider.

 ### CDN URLs